ISPNE 2026 Conference: Stress in Motion

 • Proposals that fit the 2026 theme

-• Support diversity in science
+• Proposals supporting diversity in science

-• Include representation from multiple countries.
+• Proposals including representation from multiple countries

-ISPNE supports diversity in science, embracing an inclusive definition of diversity including but not limited to gender/sex, cultural or ethnic diversity, LMIC authors, disabilities, disadvantaged background.
+ISPNE supports diversity in science, embracing an inclusive definition of diversity including but not limited to gender/sex, cultural or ethnic diversity, LMIC authors, disabilities, and disadvantaged background.
 For symposia proposals, chair(s) should consider the collective balance of presenters, at a minimum, in terms of sex/gender.
 ISPNE especially encourages symposium proposals that involve early career scholars submitting proposals together with senior investigators to gain experience in organizing and co-chairing sessions as well as presenting their work alongside senior researchers in their field.
 A suggested format is to include two senior researchers and one trainee in a panel of presentations.

 Symposia Submission Guidelines